George H. W. Bush: Memorials, awards, and honors

 In 1990, Time magazine named him the Man of the Year.
 In 1997, the Houston Intercontinental Airport was renamed as the George Bush Intercontinental Airport.
 In 1999, the CIA headquarters in Langley, Virginia, was named the George Bush Center for Intelligence in his honor.
 In 2011, Bush, an avid golfer, was inducted in the World Golf Hall of Fame.
 The USS George H.W.
 Bush (CVN-77), the tenth and last Nimitz-class supercarrier of the United States Navy, was named for Bush.
 Bush is commemorated on a postage stamp that was issued by the United States Postal Service in 2019.
+In December 2020, the United States Mint honored Bush with a presidential dollar coin.

 The George H.W.
 Bush Presidential Library and Museum, the tenth U.S. presidential library, was completed in 1997.
 It contains the presidential and vice presidential papers of Bush and the vice presidential papers of Dan Quayle.
 The library is located on a 90 acre site on the west campus of Texas A&M University in College Station, Texas.
 Texas A&M University also hosts the Bush School of Government and Public Service, a graduate public policy school.
+In 2012, Phillips Academy also awarded Bush its Alumni Award of Distinction.